TTiagha/nonprofit-financial-health-predictor/README.md

 - Implemented CloudWatch logging for specific, important log messages
 - Removed local file logging to health.log
 - Added new990.py script for automated tracking of new IRS Form 990 XML file releases
+- Implemented new visualization for NTEE Code Description distribution

 ## Data Processing Insights